DrRawley/git-essentials/README.md

 This a course to teach you how to use git.

+Some other work in here by the stash branch

 ## Deployment notes
 Nostrud nulla incididunt et consequat dolore quis deserunt.
 Est consequat ipsum aliqua irure nisi.
 Exercitation cillum eu eu duis excepteur ullamco.